BertLindeman/compatibility-check-of-EV3-V2-examples-with-pybricks-V4/sets.md

 # Mindstorms EV3

-[EV3 Example sets from mindstorms-ev3](
-https://github.com/pybricks/pybricks-projects/blob/master/sets/mindstorms-ev3/)
+Link to [Pybricks EV3 Examples for mindstorms-ev3]( https://github.com/pybricks/pybricks-projects/blob/master/sets/mindstorms-ev3/)

 1. Some projects have a program rc_tank_util.py that is included, they are not **all** the same.
-Hard to do that in pybricks-UI.
+    - Hard to do that in pybricks-UI.
 2. breaking changes:
     - import from  ```pybricks.media.ev3dev``` is now ```pybricks.parameters```
-      In the stable version this is supposed to be compatible again.
+      - In the stable version this will to be compatible again.

+---

 ## Compatibility

 | **Group**           | **Model**         | **Pybricks V4 compatible** | **Missing** |
 |:--------------------|:------------------|:-----------------------|:---------|
 | education-core      | color sorter      |                         | ~~ImageFile,~~ SoundFile |